What Are the Traits of Local Translation Agencies in China?

 It’s not easy to get a clear-cut answer from a Chinese.
 When you approach a Chinese translation company for a quotation for document translation, they tend to avoid direct answers on cost, but ask you about your budget instead.
 With this indirect approach, you will see:

-- Hidden charges – one of the reasons of not being direct is that they can always charge hidden fees later on.
+- Hidden charges – one of the reasons for not being direct is that they can always charge hidden fees later on.

 - Nothing upfront – you will know a bit more if you keep pushing, or nothing if you don’t.
 For instance, when there’s a possible delay in delivery, they will only notify you unless you ask, or very likely AFTER the scheduled deadline.

-- A pretty vague time schedule – they tend to reply you as “tomorrow”, instead of “9am tomorrow, CST time”, to reserve some flexibility at their hands.
+- A pretty vague time schedule – they tend to reply to you as “tomorrow”, instead of “9 am tomorrow, CST time”, to reserve some flexibility at their hands.